ev-agelos/ac_dashboard/README.md

 # ac_dashboard

-App showing car's/driver's information for the game Assetto Corsa
+App showing car's telemetry and driver's lap times for the game Assetto Corsa

 ### Installation
 Download via github's download button, **rename** the folder to **ac_dashboard** and place it in Assetto corsa's app folder, example:

 >C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\apps\python\ac_dashboard

-To enable/open the app, just click on the right hand side inside the game in the task bar where all apps exist.
+To enable/open the app, just click on the right side inside the game in the task bar where all apps exist.

 ### Information
 The app consists of 6 windows: